isabella232/cxm-learn.en/help/ddom-course/overview.md

 # Adobe Data-Driven Operating Model (DDOM)

-Welcome to an overview of the [!UICONTROL Adobe Data-Driven Operating Model] (DDOM).
+Welcome to an overview of the Adobe Data-Driven Operating Model (DDOM).
 In this course, you will learn from the [!DNL Adobe Digital Strategy Group] about the Adobe digital transformation story, the three core pillars of DDOM, and sample insights uncovered by DDOM.

 * [Introduction to DDOM](ddom-introduction.md)
 * [Adobe Digital Transformation Story](transformation-story.md)